homebysix/auto-update-magic/README.md

 4. Feedback is collected from the trusted testers about whether the new version of the software works well.
 5. Upon receiving positive feedback, the IT team makes the software available to the rest of the company, either by Self Service or automatically.

 This process may vary slightly depending on the software you're deploying and your organizational needs, but you'll find that most software deployments follow this path.
-This is the cycle upon which Auto Update Magic is built.

 We will be automating some of these steps, but not all.
 To adapt a popular mantra: